 - Vinegars (distilled clear and white or with a mash starter)

 Resources, Information & Support

 If you’re living with celiac, you know that constant vigilance is a must.
 Many gluten-free grains can be contaminated by being processed on the same machinery as a grain with gluten.
 Some over-the-counter and prescription medications can contain gluten – pills may be dusted with flour during manufacturing, for example.
-Even cosmetics aren’t safe: Toothpaste and lipstick can contain gluten!
+Even cosmetics aren’t above scrutiny: Toothpaste and lipstick can contain gluten!

 Your best defense is to arm yourself with information.
 Talk to your doctor and learn more from these trusted sources: